 The tension between the quotidian and the extraordinary in London life runs through The Furnished Room and throughout Del-Rivo’s career.

 Now almost 80, she still lives in West 11, runs a clothing stall in the Portobello Road, and continues to write.

-Her volume of short stories, Where is My Mask of an Honest Man?, is due out in September 2013 and is set in and around – where else? – West 11.
+Her volume of short stories, Where is My Mask of an Honest Man?, is set in and around – where else? – West 11.